What Are The Best Practices For Opsec (Operational Security) In Prepping?

 Phishing attempts often disguise themselves as legitimate organizations requesting personal information or login credentials.
 Be wary of unsolicited emails, messages, or phone calls asking for sensitive information and avoid clicking on suspicious links.

-See alsoย How To Implement Redundancies In Your Security Plan?
+See alsoย How To Safely Communicate During A Security Threat?

 Verify the identity of unknown individuals or organizations